Traffic Processing Overview

 You can add time-based rules to any rule.
 If a time-based rule is not defined for a time frame, the parent rule is enforced.

 The physical link bandwidth is an absolute limit on the bandwidth that can pass through the system.
 You can limit the total bandwidth passing through the SCE platform to a value lower than the physical link bandwidth.
-For example, if another device connected to the SCE platform on the IP stream has limited BW capacity, you can limit the bandwidth passing through the SCE platform to match the capacity of the other device.
+For example, if another device sitting next to the SCE platform on the IP stream has limited BW capacity, you can limit the bandwidth passing through the SCE platform to match the capacity of the other device.

 Bandwidth control in SCA BB is accomplished in two stages: